atanas000/StockSync/README.md

 ## Contact

-For questions or feedback, please reach out to us at info@svivasoft.tech.
+For questions or feedback, please reach out to us at info@vivasoft.tech.

-## StockSync for Windows

-StockSync-Windows Repository

-## StockSync for Web

-StockSync-Web Repository